-Many people think that data center security is all about preventing cyber-threats to customers’ data and infrastructure.
+Many people think that data center security is all about preventing cyberthreats to clients’ data and infrastructure.
 The truth is much more complex (as truth tends to be).
 Cybersecurity is important, but physical security encompasses and protects against threats that many security experts deem even more critical.

 The safety of our clients and colleagues is paramount, but asset protection is a close second.
 Data centers use an array of technology and personnel to protect the people, infrastructure and data housed within, but also the perimeter and what lies just beyond.

-Our in-house physical security teams are vigilant 24/7, so here's a look at how we, and other security professionals like us, do our jobs.
+Our in-house physical security teams are vigilant 24x7, so here's a look at how we, and other security professionals like us, do our jobs.

 Let’s talk tech

 Smart data centers employ technology like multifactor authentication (something you have, like an access card, and something you know, like a PIN).
 These measures reduce threats by tightly controlling access to various areas within and without the data center.
 The very smartest data centers combine biometric access and knowledge based information with advanced analytics.

 Biometric authentication may include iris or fingerprint scanners, voice verification and more.
 It's the job of the head of physical security to determine which solution is appropriate for their facility and the clients in it.
 In fact, iris scanners are becoming less common, while touchless fingerprint scanners that have the ability to scan four fingers at once, are on the rise.

 These new scanners are just an example of the types of emerging technologies physical security professionals must evaluate before deploying.
 Case in point, many security experts are exploring how drones (as well as anti-drone tools) and robotics can effectively identify threats.
 It’s exciting stuff, to be sure, but hi-tech gadgets are just one part of our job.

 There is rarely an uneventful day when you're the head of physical security at a data center — even the "slow" days are pretty full.